Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving

 \section{Related Work}

-\paragraph{3D Detection.} The goal of 3D object detection is to estimate the locations and dimensions of objects within a predefined ontology.
-3D object detection is often performed in LiDAR point clouds~\cite{voxelnet, pointpillar, second, centerpoint, obj-dgcnn, pointnet, pointnet++, ding2019votenet, rukhovich2022fcaf3d}.
-More recently, vision-based 3D object detection has gained more attention due to its low cost and rich semantic content~\cite{monodis, fcos3d, wang2022detr3d, li2022bevformer, liu2022petr}.
+\textbf{3D detection.} The goal of 3D object detection is to estimate the locations and dimensions of objects within a predefined ontology.
+3D object detection is often performed in LiDAR point clouds~\cite{voxelnet, pointpillar, second, centerpoint, pointnet, pointnet++, ding2019votenet, rukhovich2022fcaf3d}.
+More recently, vision-based 3D object detection has gained more attention due to its low cost and rich semantic content~\cite{monodis, fcos3d, wang2022detr3d, li2022bevformer, liu2022petr, philion2020lift, liu2022bevfusion, hu2021fiery, liu2022petrv2, huang2021bevdet, li2022bevdepth, park2022time, lin2022sparse4d}.
 Several LiDAR-camera fusion methods are also proposed~\cite{frustumpointnet, chen2022futr3d, liu2022bevfusion}.

-\paragraph{3D Occupancy Prediction.} A related task of 3D occupancy prediction is Occupancy Grid Mapping (OGM)~\cite{moravec1985high,thrun2002probabilistic}, a classical task in mobile robots that aims to generate probabilistic maps from sequential noisy range measurements.
-Often the robot pose is known, and this mapping problem can be solved within a Bayesian framework.
-Some recent works further combine semantic segmentation with OGM for downstream tasks~\cite{jeon2018traffic,sless2019road,roddick2020predicting}.
-Note that OGM requires measurements from range sensors like LiDARs and RADARs, and also makes the assumption that the scene is static over time.
-Our proposed 3D occupancy prediction task does not have these constraints and can be applied in vision-only robotic systems in dynamic scenes.
-A concurrent work TPVFormer~\cite{huang2023tri} proposes a tri-perspective view method to predict 3D occupancy.
+\textbf{3D occupancy prediction.} A related task of 3D occupancy prediction is Occupancy Grid Mapping (OGM)~\cite{moravec1985high,thrun2002probabilistic,wang2023openoccupancy}, a classical task in mobile robots that aims to generate probabilistic maps from sequential noisy range measurements.
+OGM can be solved within a Bayesian framework, some recent works further combine semantic segmentation with OGM for downstream tasks~\cite{jeon2018traffic,sless2019road,roddick2020predicting}.
+Note that OGM requires range sensors, and also makes the assumption that the scene is static over time.
+The 3D occupancy prediction task does not have these constraints and can be applied in vision-only robotic systems in dynamic scenes.
+Recently, TPVFormer~\cite{huang2023tri} proposes a tri-perspective view method to predict 3D occupancy.
 However, its output is sparse due to LiDAR supervision.

-\paragraph{Semantic Scene Completion.} Another related task is Semantic Scene Completion (SSC)~\cite{armeni2017joint, chang2017matterport3d, dai2017scannet, behley2019dataset, liao2022kitti}, whose goal is to estimate a dense semantic space from partial observations.
-SSC differs from 3D occupancy prediction in two ways: (1) SSC focuses on inferring occluded regions given visible parts, while occupancy prediction does not intend to estimate the invisible regions; (2) SSC typically works with static scenes, whereas occupancy prediction works with dynamic ones.
+\textbf{Semantic scene completion.} Another related task is Semantic Scene Completion (SSC)~\cite{armeni2017joint, chang2017matterport3d, dai2017scannet, behley2019dataset, liao2022kitti, yan2021sparse, roldao2020lmscnet,wei2023surroundocc,chen20203d,li2020anisotropic,yan2021sparse,peng2020convolutional,voxformer,occdepth,bev-io}, whose goal is to estimate a dense semantic space from partial observations.
+SSC differs from 3D occupancy prediction in two ways: (1) SSC focuses on inferring occluded regions given visible parts, while occupancy prediction does not intend to estimate the invisible regions; (2) existing SSC task typically deals with static scenes, whereas occupancy prediction works with dynamic ones.